RamiyanGangatharan/Portfolio2025/README.md

 ### Server
 - Created a Windows 96 style GUI for my server port 5000
 - Made the outbound email of the contact page aesthetically pleasing
+- Implemented database collections for dev logs and projects.

 ## July 10, 2025